argandas/ardubson/README.md

 ## Status

-This is a work in progress, you should not use this library until the first official release.
+This is a work in progress, please download the library from the [releases](https://github.com/argandas/ardubson/releases) page.

 ## Getting started